kaanatak/airfoil-conformal-mapping/README.md

 ### ✅ Implemented from [AeroPython](https://github.com/barbagroup/AeroPython)
 - Joukowski transformation from a circle to an airfoil
-- Flow around a circle (complex potential, velocity field)
+- Calculation of the streamlines and velocities
 - Conformal mapping to an airfoil and flow visualization
-- Lift calculation using the Kutta–Joukowski theorem
+- Pressure calculation utilizing Bernoulli

-The visualizations presented in the original [AeroPython](https://github.com/barbagroup/AeroPython) assignment are fully available in this project.
+The visualizations presented in the original [AeroPython](https://github.com/barbagroup/AeroPython) assignment are generated in this project.
 After solving the conformal mapping problem, you can generate each plot with a simple call to the `.plot()` method of the `ConformalMapping` class.
 An example call to this method is below
 ```
 cmapping.plot('<keyword>')
 ```